Pharmacy Technician Career Studies Certificate

 *EMT 109, CPR for Healthcare Providers, can substitute for HLT105.

 **Prior to registering for HLT 290, Internship for Clinical Practice, students are required to undergo mandatory drug screening.
 Students must have a negative drug screen and criminal background check in order to be in pharmacy technician clinical experiences.
 Any charges or costs for drug screening and criminal check will be the responsibility of the students.

-Complete the Pharmacy Technician Application and return to the Division of Workforce Development Administrative Office as soon as possible for Mrs. Elaine Beale to review in case any pre-requisite classes are needed prior to beginning the program.
+Complete the Pharmacy Tech Application 2015 and return to the Division of Workforce Development Administrative Office as soon as possible for Mrs. Elaine Beale to review in case any pre-requisite classes are needed prior to beginning the program.
 Information and steps to apply for the Pharmacy Tech Program are in the Pharmacy Tech application.